Subrat-2003/Financial-distress-early-warning-system/docs/01_Business_Problem.md

 ## 3. Business Problem

-Financial distress — a company's declining ability to meet its financial obligations — often develops gradually before becoming visible through credit downgrades or public news.
+Financial distress, a company's declining ability to meet its financial obligations — often develops gradually before becoming visible through credit downgrades or public news.
 Traditional distress-detection approaches rely heavily on structured financial ratios calculated after the fact, and typically overlook the qualitative language companies use in their own disclosures, which can carry early signals of deteriorating confidence or risk.

 ## 4. Current Challenges